mgreiler/se-unlocked/Transcripts/EP_37_Jenn_Creighton.md

 # Episode 37: Jenn Creighton

-**Michaela:** [00:00:00] Hello, and welcome to the soft engineering unlocked podcast.
-I'm your host, Dr. McKayla.
-And today I have the pleasure to talk to Chen Creighton, a staff engineer at Apollo.
-But before I start, I wanted to introduce you to a new company that sponsors today's episode barney.io.
-The founders reached out to me to tell me about botany and veer to an assistant and personal coach for engineers that helps you adopt better habits, improve your skills or automate your workflow.
+**Michaela:** [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
+I'm your host, Dr. McKayla, and today I have the pleasure to talk to Jenn Creighton, a staff engineer at Apollo.

+But before I start, I wanted to introduce you to a new company that sponsors today's episode Botany.io.
+The founders reached out to me to tell me about botany and virtual assistant and personal coach for engineers that helps you adopt better habits, improve your skills or automate your workflow.
-You could, for example, set out to improve your code review skills, then botany would ping you each time.
-A new code review is created that needs your expertise.
-But tracing and tracking your interactions and even feeding back information about the quality of your code Ruby feedback.
-It gives you a data-driven and guided way to improve your skillset habits and level up your career.
+You could, for example, set out to improve your code review skills, then botany would ping you each time a new code review is created that needs your expertise.
+By tracing and tracking your interactions and even feeding back information about the quality of your code review feedback, it gives you a data-driven and guided way to improve your skillset, habits and level up your career.
-You know, I'm a big advocate of data-driven insights and the same time, a big.
+You know, I'm a big advocate of data-driven insights and the same time, a big sceptic, because I know that data can easily be misused or misinterpreted.

-Kept it, because I know that data can easily be misused or misinterpreted.
-I really liked Barton his approach of a personal coach for engineers, because if this allows comparisons or stack ranks, but Reta focuses on the strengths and personal growth path, each engineer, if this sounds interesting to you, please hop over to botnet.io.
+I really liked Botany's approach of a personal coach for engineers, because if this disallows comparisons or stack ranks, but rather focuses on the strengths and personal growth path of each engineer.

+If this sounds interesting to you, please hop over to botany.io.
+To request access to the tool that is botany.io.
+But now back to Jenn.
+Jenn is a
-To request access to the tool that is barney.io.
-But now back to Jen, Jen is a senior staff engineer at Apollo graft UL focusing on open source.
+senior staff engineer at Apollo graphQL, focusing on open source.
 She's also a frequent conference speaker and recently started her own podcast called single strategy.
-So I'm super happy to have Jen here with me today.
+So I'm super happy to have Jenn here with me today.
+Jenn welcome to the show.

-**Jenn:**  [00:01:36] Jen will come to the show.
+**Jenn:**  [00:01:36]
 Hi, thank you for having me super stoked.
 Hi there.

 **Michaela:** [00:01:41] It's my pleasure.
 So Jen.
 When I look at your profile,